sjn/introducing-se/docs.md

 *«If you learned that you came to a conclusion using an unreliable method, how would this change your confidence?»*

 \
-*«How would you expect unreliable methods to influence someone's confidence in general?»*
+*«How would you expect un&shy;reliable methods to influence someone else's confidence?»*

 [comment]: # (|||)